Notes for Applicants

 Depending on the programme you apply for, applications may be reviewed on a rolling basis during the application period or in batches after the application deadline.

-You can check your application result online and download the offer package through your application account if your application is successful.
-You will receive an email notification reminding you to check your application account, download the offer package and complete the necessary procedures to accept the offer.
+You can check your application result online.
+If your application is successful, you will receive an email notification informing you to check your application account, download the offer package via your application account and complete the necessary procedures to accept the offer.
 No hard copy of documents will be issued to applicants.

-For more details, please refer to the Flow Chart for Accepting Offers of Taught Postgraduate Programmes.
+For more details, please refer to the Flow Chart for Accepting Offers of Master's (Taught Postgraduate) Programmes.

 Qualification Checking and Enrolment

-1. Successful applicants will be invited for in-person enrolment in August.
+1. Successful applicants will be invited for in-person enrolment in August for admission in Semester A.

-2. Qualification checking for successful applicants are required to be completed by the deadline set after offer acceptance or on the day of enrolment.
-Applicants will not be allowed to enrol unless all the required documents are verified.
+2. Qualification checking for successful applicants are required to be completed by the specified deadline after offer acceptance or on the day of enrolment.
+Applicants will not be allowed to enrol unless the qualification check is completed.

-3. Successful applicants should present in person at our enrolment counter and complete the enrolment procedures before the semester starts.
-If you fail to complete the enrolment procedures by the specified date, you will be considered as given up the admission place, and all fees paid is non-refundable.
+3. Successful applicants should present themselves in person at our enrolment counter before the semester starts to complete the enrolment procedures.
+If you fail to complete the enrolment procedures by the specified date, you will be considered as having given up the admission place, and all fees paid will not be refunded.

 Information for Non-local Students